MicrosoftDocs/powerapps-docs/powerapps-docs/user/visualize-in-power-bi.md

-﻿---
-title: Visualize your data in a view quickly with Power BI service (preview)
 ---
+title: "Visualize your data in a view quickly with Power BI servic| MicrosoftDocs"
+description: Visualize your data in a view quickly with Power BI servic.
+author: mduelae
+manager: kvivek
+ms.service: powerapps
+ms.component: pa-user
+ms.topic: conceptual
+ms.date: 11/11/2021
+ms.subservice: end-user
+ms.author: mkaur
+ms.custom: ""
+ms.reviewer: ""
+ms.assetid:
+search.audienceType:
+  - enduser
+search.app:
+  - PowerApps
+  - D365CE
+---

+# Visualize your data in a view quickly with Power BI service (preview)

-\[This topic is pre-release documentation and is subject to change.\]
+[This topic is pre-release documentation and is subject to change.]

 You can create reports quickly in the Power BI service starting with the data in a view in a model-driven app.
 Power BI automatically generates the visuals for you, so you can explore your data with just a few clicks.